Wild Sweet Potato

 Morning Glory family (Convolvulaceae)

-Cultivation: The preference is partial to full sun, and mesic to dry conditions.
+Cultivation: The preference is full to partial sun and mesic to dry conditions.
 The type of soil is not particularly important; this plant often grows where there are rocky or gravelly slopes.
-Growth can be rampant where the soil is moist and fertile; this plant can smother surrounding vegetation, and prefers some kind of structural support.
+Growth can be rampant where the soil is moist and fertile; this plant can smother surrounding vegetation and it prefers some kind of structural support.
 Drought resistance is very good.

-Range & Habitat: The Wild Sweet Potato occurs occasionally in most counties of Illinois, except in the extreme north and NW areas of the state, where it is uncommon or absent (see Distribution Map).
-Habitats include upland woodlands, edges of prairies near woodlands or rocky streambanks, thickets, fence rows, abandoned fields, and areas along railroads and roadsides.
-This plant is more often seen in disturbed habitats, but can be found in higher quality habitats as well.
+Range & Habitat: The native Wild Sweet Potato occurs occasionally in most counties of Illinois, except in the extreme north and NW areas of the state, where it is uncommon or absent (see Distribution Map).
+Habitats include upland woodlands, edges of prairies near woodlands, rocky streambanks, thickets, fence rows, abandoned fields, and areas along railroads and roadsides.
+This plant is more often seen in disturbed habitats, but it can be found in higher quality habitats as well.

 Photographic Location: The photographs were taken near an abandoned railroad in Champaign County, Illinois.
 The plant was growing along a gravelly slope, where it clambered over Conium maculatum (Poison Hemlock).

-Comments: The common name of this plant species refers to the large tuberous root, which is edible after being cooked.
+Comments: The common name of this plant species refers to the large tuberous root, which is edible (barely) after being cooked.
 Another common name, Man-of-the-Earth, also refers to this large tuberous root.
 It was one of the food sources of native Amerindians.
-The Wild Sweet Potato is fairly easy to distinguish from other members of the Morning Glory family by its large white flowers with purple or pink throats, and the heart-shaped leaves.
-Perhaps its most unusual feature (aside from the root) is the hairiness of the seeds; other Morning Glory and Bindweed species usually have smooth seeds.
+The Wild Sweet Potato is fairly easy to distinguish from other members of the Morning Glory family by its large white flowers with pinkish purple throats and its heart-shaped leaves.
+Perhaps its most unusual feature (aside from the root) is the hairiness of its seeds; other Morning Glory and Bindweed species usually have smooth seeds.

 Return